anzemur/literacy-knowledge-base/README.md

 ## Running the code

 While running the code you may encounter some CUDA related warnings that can be ignored.
+The whole code shoudl be executed in about 1-2 hours.

 ### 1. Character recognition
 To generate the results of character recognition you should run the following command: